 This section of the demo closes with the exploration of a tomb discovered within Paititi.
-Once again, Eidos’ new approach of making tombs a terrifying rather than awe-inspiring place to be really comes through.
+Once again, Eidos’ new approach of making tombs a terrifying rather than awe-inspiring place really comes through.

 Soft lighting from a single source that caresses the focal point of the tomb shows off the incredible detail of the environment.
 Rock faces and concrete structures appear almost life-like as shadows dance across them thanks to flickering torches.
 The accompanying sound of stone puzzle pieces smashing against one another to unlock subsequent rooms as Lara solves the riddle is really great for world-building.
 While Eidos truly nails the fear and claustrophobia of tight spaces, making tombs feel very unwelcoming, it’s hard not to admire how beautiful they are.

 Next up we get to see Lara in the jungle, taking advantage of her experience and new-found aggression in killing every enemy without being spotted.

 What takes place in this encounter makes Lara appear a predator.
 She remains high in the trees while using arrows laced with a poison that induces fear in enemies and makes them hallucinate, shooting fellow baddies to whittle down the numbers.
 This keeps the advantage very much in Croft’s corner.

 Related: Fallout 76